marekyggdrasil/website/_posts/en/2021-07-09-topological-teleportation.md

 Quantum teleportation {% cite PhysRevLett.70.1895 --file references %} has [already been covered](/2020/03/22/simulating-quantum-teleportation/) on this blog.
 This was the first tutorial I have written on this website.
 Right now we are going to re-visit this concept again from a slightly different perspective.
 Recently we have been talking a lot about the [Majorana zero modes](/2020/04/09/mzms/), creating them using the [topological phase transitions](/2021/05/09/braiding/) and performing quantum computation by braiding them defining the [Majorana qubits](/2021/06/09/majorana-qubits/).
 The question to ask now is, would it be possible to perform the quantum teleportation on such states defined on the Kitaev chains?
 In other words, could we teleport a state from one Kitaev chain onto another using nothing else but braids of their edges?
 Turns out yes!

 It was June 5th, 2019.
-Very fun time as [Jonathan Dowling](https://en.wikipedia.org/wiki/Jonathan_Dowling) visited us in Shanghai to be a speaker at [ITU Workshop on Quantum Information Technology (QIT) for Networks](https://www.itu.int/en/ITU-T/Workshops-and-Seminars/2019060507/Pages/default.aspx) conference which we all attended.
-During the break time I was chatting with my PhD advisor [Tim Byrnes](https://nyu.timbyrnes.net/), we discussed teleporting states in the Kitaev chains and we got quite excited with this idea.
-It took us quite few months to develop a necessary theory to make it work, which eventually resulted the PRL publication {% cite PhysRevLett.126.090502 --file references %} which additionally has been highlighted [on the NYU Shanghai website](https://shanghai.nyu.edu/news/nyu-shanghai-scientists-develop-method-teleporting-quantum-states-using-majorana-fermions).
+Very fun time as [Jonathan Dowling](https://en.wikipedia.org/wiki/Jonathan_Dowling) visited us in Shanghai to be a speaker at [ITU Workshop on Quantum Information Technology (QIT) for Networks](https://www.itu.int/en/ITU-T/Workshops-and-Seminars/2019060507/Pages/default.aspx).
+At our lab, we all joined and attended it.
+During the break time, I was chatting with my Ph.D. advisor [Tim Byrnes](https://nyu.timbyrnes.net/), we discussed teleporting states in the Kitaev chains and we got quite excited about this idea.
+It took us quite a few months to develop a necessary theory to make it work, which eventually resulted in the PRL publication {% cite PhysRevLett.126.090502 --file references %} which additionally has been highlighted [on the NYU Shanghai website](https://shanghai.nyu.edu/news/nyu-shanghai-scientists-develop-method-teleporting-quantum-states-using-majorana-fermions).

-The key to perform the quantum teleportation is the ability to perform the entangling operations.
+The key to performing quantum teleportation is the ability to perform entangling operations.
 As we have few entangling gates described in {% cite narozniak2020majorana --file references %} and also in [this tutorial](/2021/06/09/majorana-qubits/) we found that the inner braid equivalent to $$ \sqrt{X_1 X_2} $$ operation does produce the effect of quantum teleportation with slightly different classical correction.

 We start by producing the entangled state.
 Working in the logical space we begin by creating entanglement between second and third logical qubits using inner braid which corresponds to $$ \sqrt{X_2 X_3} $$ operation